crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 Training a classifier<span class="text-muted"> : Assignment 4</span>
 =============================================================

-In the remaining weekly homework assignments, the class will be working to build a large database of gun violence incidents across the country.
-As computer scientists, we often take for granted the large amounts of data that are available.
-Other fields, however, such as the social sciences, are often limited in their ability to carry out robust studies because of a lack of data.
-There is a lot of room for smart, creative people like yourselves to make big strides in computational approaches to social science disciplines like economics, sociology, political science, and public health.
-And even if it is just [dressed-up statistics](http://en.wikipedia.org/wiki/Data_science#Criticism), getting to use sexy names like "data science" and "machine learning" will make your mother proud.
+If you watch the news, you have probably noticed that gun-related killings have become a standard part of the newscast, alongside weather and sports.
+A lot of reserachers and concerned people (see [here](http://www.gunviolencearchive.org/), [here](http://www.theguardian.com/news/datablog/2012/jul/22/gun-homicides-ownership-world-list), and [here](http://www.fatalencounters.org/)) are interested in collecting data on the details of these shootings, following the zeitgeist that big data begets solutions.
+This problem of finding and curating gun violence data is a great fit for crowdsourcing.
+It is too much work for one person to do alone, and too hard for computers to do automatically.
+This semester, our weekly homework assignments will work to build a large database of gun violence incidents across the country.

+As a preview of what is to come, your next assignments will cover the following steps in order to build a database:

+* Train a machine learning classifier to recognize whether or not an article describes gun violence
+* Crawl the web and download articles from local newspapers, and use your classifier to pull on the gun-related ones
+* Recruit crowdworkers to read the articles and pull out structured information (e.g. location, age of shooter)
+* Determine workers' trustworthiness, and filter out data from unreliable workers
+* Analyze the data in your database to understand and visualize trends in gun violence in the US
+* Analyze the articles in your database to understand and visualize trends in how gun violence is reported

-We will be collecting data for our database from articles which are published in local newspapers across the country.
-We will use crowdsourcing to extract the structured information from these articles, but as a first step, we need to collect articles that describe incidences of gun violence.
-This is easier said than done.
-We can easily grab a handful of articles manually, but in order to build a meaningful database, we want to be able to gather data from a lot of articles, too many to do by hand.
+To start, we will be training a machine learning classifier.
+This is because, before anythign else, our database will need articles about gun violence.
+Getting these articles is easier said than done.
+We *could* grab a handful of articles manually, but in order to build a meaningful database, we want to be able to gather data from a lot of articles, too many to do by hand.
 This is a picture perfect use of machine learning.
-If we can find a small number of examples of gun-related articles and of non-gun-related articles, we can train a model to predict for a million or more articles, with hopefully reasonable accuracy, which articles describe gun violence and which do not.
+If we can start with a small number of examples of gun-related articles and of non-gun-related articles, we can train a model to predict for a million or more articles, with hopefully reasonable accuracy, which articles describe gun violence and which do not.
+Plus, even if it is just [dressed-up statistics](http://en.wikipedia.org/wiki/Data_science#Criticism), getting to use sexy names like "data science" and "machine learning" will make your mother proud.

 We have already collected training data for you.
 Chris crawled a [NY Times blog about gun violence](http://nocera.blogs.nytimes.com/category/gun-report/) and gathered about 9,000 articles describing gun-related crimes.
+(Next week, you will get to build a crawler yourself!)
 We are pulling examples of non-gun-related articles from a [local news corpus](ihttp://www.cs.jhu.edu/~anni/papers/alnc_lrec14.pdf) from Johns Hopkins.
 In total you will have about 70K articles (~7 non-gun articles for every 1 gun article) to train your classifier.

+<h3>A bit about machine learning</h3>

+Ahhhh, machine learning.
+Is there any way to make your grandparents more afraid of you then to tell them you work in machine learning?
+Working on anything related to "artificial intelligence" has the positive side effect that people will assume your work might any moment break down the door of your office and level the entire city of Philadelphia, enslaving all the humans in its path.
+But, honestly, in its current state, the robot apocalyse is looking like it will be lead by sentient beings that are [slow-driving](http://www.theguardian.com/technology/2015/nov/13/google-self-driving-car-pulled-over-driving-too-slowly), [upsettingly racist](http://blogs.wsj.com/digits/2015/07/01/google-mistakenly-tags-black-people-as-gorillas-showing-limits-of-algorithms/), and with a [fairly uptight sense of humor](http://www.emnlp2015.org/proceedings/EMNLP/pdf/EMNLP284.pdf).
+(So maybe the grandparents need not be too worried...)

+This assignment should be a gentle introduction to machine learning, so don't worry if you've never been exposed to ML before.
+At its core, machine learning is the field of computer science concerned with algorithms that adapt by analyzing data.
+A very simple case of machine learning is linear regression (the well-known *y = mx + b* you learned in middle school), where the you try to choose your parameters (*m* and *b*) in order to fit your data (*y* and *x*).

+When you hear people talking about machine learning classification (what we will be doing in this assignment), you will probably here them talking in terms of **features** and **labels**.
+"Labels" are simply the thing you want to train the model to predict.
+So, in our case, we want to know whether or not an article is about gun violence, so we will have two possible labels: "Gun violece" and "Not gun violence".

+"Features" refer generally to all of the things about the data that the computer will be able to use to make its prediction.
+Computers cannot simply read an article to decide if it is about guns.
+We, the engineers, need to break down the article into numerical values (or "features") that it can understand.
+We can imagine a lot of features about an article, some of which might be good for determining if the article is about guns, and others which will not be very good.
+E.g. the *length of the article* might be one feature, but probably not very related to gun-violence-ness.
+Another feature might be *whether or not the article contains the word 'gun'*, which is more likely to be useful to the classifier.
+In this assignment, you will look more closely at some types of features that can be used to represent an article in a useful way for the computer, and some different algorithms for using these features to make predictions.

 ##To Do